Jomolungma/WhatsAppChatBeautifier/README.md

 # WhatsAppChatBeautifier

-WhatsAppChatBeautifier is a tool to render WhatsApp and Threema chats into HTML.
+WhatsAppChatBeautifier is a tool to render WhatsApp and Threema chats as HTML.

-WhatsApp and Threema allow exporting chat histories in ZIP format.
-WhatsAppChatBeautifier reads this exported chat and formats it as HTML for viewing, archiving or printing.
+WhatsApp and Threema allow exporting chat histories in ZIP format (see below for more details.)
+WhatsAppChatBeautifier reads these files and converts them to HTML for viewing, archiving or printing.

 ## Prerequisites